^

 Symptoms of dilated cardiomyopathy

-The clinical picture of dilated cardiomyopathy is variable and depends mainly on the severity of circulatory insufficiency.
-In the early stages of the disease, the disease is small or asymptomatic, subjective manifestations are often absent, children do not complain.
-Cardiomegaly, changes on the ECG are often detected accidentally during preventive examinations or when contacting a doctor for another reason.
-This explains the later detection of pathology.
+The clinical picture of dilated cardiomyopathy is variable and depends mainly on the severity of circulatory failure.
+In the early stages, the disease is asymptomatic or asymptomatic, subjective manifestations are often absent, children do not complain.
+Cardiomegaly, changes in the ECG are often detected accidentally during preventive examinations or when visiting a doctor for another reason.
+This explains the late detection of the pathology.

 Symptoms of dilated cardiomyopathy